Pierre Laval: In Vichy government, 1940

+Dismissal, 1940–1942

 Laval's actions were a factor in his dismissal on 13 December 1940.
 Pétain asked all of the ministers to sign a collective letter of resignation during a full cabinet meeting.
 Laval did so since he thought that it was a device to get rid of Labour Minister M. Belin.
 Laval was therefore stunned when Pétain announced, "the resignations of MM.
 Laval and Ripert are accepted".
 That evening, Laval was arrested and driven by the police to his home in Châteldon.
-The following day, Pétain announced his decision to remove Laval from the government.
+The following day, Pétain announced his decision to remove Laval from the government and replace him with Pierre-Étienne Flandin.
 The reason was a fundamental incompatibility with Pétain.
-Laval's methods of working appeared slovenly to Petain's precise military mind, and Laval showed a marked lack of deference, as instanced by a habit of blowing cigarette smoke in Pétain's face.
+Laval's methods of working appeared slovenly to Pétain's precise military mind, and Laval showed a marked lack of deference, as instanced by a habit of blowing cigarette smoke in Pétain's face.
 By doing so, he aroused Pétain's irritation and the anger of the entire cabinet.

+Laval was detained under house arrest for some time, but was released after the intervention of German ambassador Otto Abetz, who had him brought to Paris, where he lived under German protection, while continuing to take part in the public and political life.

 On 27 August 1941, several top Vichyites, including Laval, attended a review of the Légion des Volontaires Français (LVF), a collaborationist militia.
-Paul Collette, a member of the Croix-de-Feu, shot Laval (and also Marcel Déat, another prominent collaborationist), during a troop revue and slightly wounded him, but Laval soon recovered from the injury.
+Paul Collette, a member of the Croix-de-Feu, shot Laval (and also Marcel Déat, another prominent collaborationist), during a troop review and slightly wounded him, but Laval soon recovered from the injury.